Terms of Service

 1. Definitions

-"Service" means the Shipclaim software platform that audits United Parcel Service ("UPS") invoices, identifies potential billing errors and refund opportunities, and assists customers in filing claims for service guarantee refunds, duplicate charges, and other recoverable amounts.
+"Service" means the Shipclaim software platform that audits United Parcel Service ("UPS") invoices, identifies potential billing errors and refund opportunities, and assists customers in filing claims for late delivery refunds, duplicate charges, and other recoverable amounts.

 "Customer Account" means the account you create to access the Service.

-"Customer Data" means data, files, content, account credentials, UPS invoice data, billing information, or any other information you provide to Shipclaim or that Shipclaim accesses on your behalf through your authorization.
+"Customer Data" means data, files, content, account credentials, UPS invoice data, billing information, or any other information you provide to Shipclaim or that Shipclaim accesses with your authorization.

 "Identified Recovery" means a billing error, service failure refund, duplicate charge, contract compliance violation, or other recoverable amount identified by the Service in the Customer's UPS invoice data and documented in the Service's audit reports.

-"Realized Recovery" means an amount actually refunded to the Customer by UPS as a result of a claim filed by the Customer or by Shipclaim on Customer's behalf.
+"Realized Recovery" means an amount actually refunded to the Customer by UPS as a result of a claim filed by the Customer.

 "UPS Account" means Customer's account with United Parcel Service, including the UPS Billing Center and any associated services.